 - to provide effective and ethical governance and achieve value for money in managing resources.

 What's happening in the Leeds District

-From the 31st of March, Leeds District has been Piloting the Command Leadership and Functional Management trial.
-This will see both Assistant District Commanders and Watch Managers at various stations across the district trialling new methods of working whilst maintaining high standards and making efficiency savings across the District.
-The trial is scheduled to run until the end of December 2014.
+Leeds District has been Piloting the Command Leadership and Functional Management trial.
+This has seen both Assistant District Commanders and Watch Managers at various stations across the district trialling new methods of working whilst maintaining high standards and making efficiency savings across the District.
+The trial is scheduled to run until mid-2015 when it will be fully evaluated.

-Since early spring Leeds District has been working in conjunction with Leeds City Council to provide venues incorporating a live fire scenario to trial Cold Cut Cobra.
-The new equipment to be based at Gipton Station could see real safety benefits for both public and fire-fighters.
-The trial will commence in May with crews attending training courses followed by a live fire exercise at a venue provided by the LCC.
+Since spring 2014 Leeds District has been working in conjunction with Leeds City Council to provide venues incorporating a live fire scenario to trial Cold Cut Cobra.
+The new equipment is now fully operational and based at Gipton Station it offers real safety benefits for both public and fire-fighters.

 Leeds District is working in partnership with LCC to address fire risk within private rented accommodation.
 We have two members of prevention staff dedicated to working within Leeds City Council Housing Standards Department to target private rented accommodation.
 Furthermore, in partnership with WYFRS, Leeds City Council have been awarded funding from DCLG use full title to target private rented flats above commercial premises in three areas of the city.